-Between 2017 and 2019, the Chinese authorities relocated 80,000 Uighurs out of Xinjiang to the East of the country.
-Their forced labor might be used at the factories where hardware is manufactured for Sony, Microsoft and Nintendo.
+Between 2017 and 2019, the Chinese authorities relocated 80,000 Uyghurs out of Xinjiang to the East of the country.
+Their forced labour might be used at the factories where hardware is manufactured for Sony, Microsoft and Nintendo.

 This is according to the report by the Australian Strategic Policy Institute or ASPI.

 The report specifies that the actual figure might be significantly higher than the conservative estimate it provides.
-Some sources speak of a million people detained in these labor camps.
+Some sources speak of a million people detained in these labour camps.